openharmony/docs/en/application-dev/faqs/faqs-arkui-component.md

 [Custom Dialog Box](../reference/arkui-ts/ts-methods-custom-dialog-box.md)

 ## What is the function of the gridCount parameter in the custom dialog box?

-Applicable to: OpenHarmony 3.2 Beta 5 (API version 9)
+(API version 9)

 The **gridCount** parameter indicates the number of grid columns occupied by the dialog box.
 The system divides the window width into equal regions.
 The number of equal regions is the number of grid columns, which varies by device.
 For example, if the screen density of a device is 320 vp <= horizontal width < 600 vp, the number of grid columns is 4, and the valid value of **gridCount** is \[1, 4\].